GarrettTH1/105-Unit3/README.md

 # 105-Unit3
-This repository contains datasets and a Jupyter Notebook used for an english project.
+This repository contains datasets, a visualization and a Jupyter Notebook used for an english project.

 ## The Data